| Title: | Access and Visualize AEMET Weather and Climate Data |

 legend_title |

-Character string to be used for the legend title. |
+A character string or expression for the legend title. |

 calm_wind |